siennameow/Work-Day-Scheduler/README.md

 - Step 6 :Clear the local record by simply hit the delete button with icon of trash bin.

+Bonus:
+If you accidentally erase the textarea and hit save button, don't worry.
+When you refresh the page, your task will be shown on the webpage, until you click the delete button.

 ## Skill Improved 📚
 ✔️ Third party APIs\
 ✔️ Moment.js\